Suprasorb H creates an ideal moist wound environment for lightly to moderately exuding wounds, reliably promoting wound healing.

 - Excessive water vapour evaporates.

-Is determined by the treating physician based on wound condition, degree of exudate and possible primary dressing, after 5-7 days at the latest.
+The dressing change interval is determined by the treating physician based on wound condition, degree of exudate and possible primary dressing, after 5-7 days at the latest.
 The dressing must be changed if there is severe blistering extending beyond the wound surface.

 |Size (cm)||REF||Shipping Units (pcs.)||Weight in kg (SC/TC)|